mapbox/mapbox-ar-unity/README.md

 ## Limitations

-This has been developed with TDD (see `SimpleAutomaticSynchronizationContextTests`).
-However, these tests are quite limited and do not yet fully encapsulate the different scenarios which will inevitably arise in reality.
-Additionally, while I have done extensive testing "on the ground," I've been in limited, specific locations, with ideal GPS accuracy.
+While I have done extensive testing "on the ground," I've been in limited, specific locations, with ideal GPS accuracy.
 I make no guarantees that what is currently provided in this library will solve your problems or work in your area (please help me make it better).

 There are various `TODO` and `FIXME` tasks scattered around in the `Mapbox.Unity.Ar` namespace.
 Please take a look at these to get a better idea of where I think there are some shortcomings.
 In general, my implementation so far is quite naive.
 Hopefully the community can help improve this with new context implementations or more sophisticated algorithms/filters.

-There are some ignored tests in `SimpleAutomaticSynchronizationContextTests` that suggest potential issues with the initial implementation.
-Some of these are (wrongly) addressed with the `AverageHeadingAlignmentStrategy`, but should be moved to the context.

 Solving for UX is not an easy matter.
 Manual calibration works great, but is not user-friendly (or immune to human error).
 Automatic calibration works, but still has shortcomings, such as requiring the user to walk *x* meters before acquiring a workable alignment.